Rarotonga, 2010

 .
 Shared Accomodation Shelter Expense Allocation

-With the repeal of these rules the determination of the shelter component of a single ODSP recipient or benefit unit that shares accomodation must default to the actual financial terms of the sharing.
-So if a two-adult and one child benefit unit shares a $1000 apartment (while paying $400), with a single adult not on social assistance (paying $600), then the benefit unit's shelter component will be $400 - in accordance with the co-resident's actual 'contractual' sharing arrangement.
+The shelter expense allocated for a single ODSP recipient or benefit unit that shares accomodation is the actual amount shared between the tenants.
+So if a two-adult and one child benefit unit shares a $2000 total rent apartment (while paying a $1000 share), with a single adult not on social assistance (paying an $800 share), then the benefit unit's shelter expense will be $1000 - in accordance with the co-resident's actual 'contractual' sharing arrangement.

-This 'new' rule (or non-rule) thus creates an incentive for sharing residents (whether on social assistance or not), to set the agreed rent and utilities share of the benefit unit at - or close to - the maximum shelter component available (in that example, and at the date of writing that amount would be $816).
+This rule (or 'non-rule', it's actually policy: ODSP Policy Directive 6.2) thus creates an incentive for sharing residents (whether on social assistance or not), to set the agreed rent (and utilities) share of the benefit unit at - or close to - the maximum shelter component available (in that example, and at the date of writing that amount would be $990 at the 2024 inflation rate).
+This enables the collective household to maximize the shelter maximum from ODSP.
+Note however that these shared rent amounts must be proven regularly, ideally by paying these shared amounts by cheque or otherwise through bank accounts - so that statements may be provided to ODSP on request.

 Lastly, keep in mind that situations where recipients themselves act as landlords or chief tenants (ie. subletting) are not sharing situations.
 Those are treated as conventional landlord/tenant situations with the sublettor (chief tenant) being in the position of the landlord, and the sublessee being the 'tenant'.
 As well, in situations where a recipient is the sublettor, income chargeability against them from such arrangements is treated in accordance with the normal income rules for landlords (see Ch.7 "Income Rules: Rent Paid to a Claimant").